(The Natural Extension of the calendar system)

 The seven-day week analogously corresponds to the seven days of creation.
 But God didn't strictly apply the rule of seven into the lunar and solar cycles.
 It is controversial that the confusing annual variated weeks may not be the best to meet God's preference.
-Thus, NexCalendar takes the best compliance to the seven-day week with subtle extension to embed the exact day per year and the extra day per 4-year leap cycle with the concept of Long Saturday and Long Sunday.
+Thus, NexCalendar takes the best compliance to the seven-day week with subtle extension to embed the exact day per year and the extra day per 4-year leap cycle with the concept of Extra Sunday and Leap Sunday.
 While we check the history, the mix of weeks with 7 and 8 days had been used in the early Julian calendar during the transition from the 8-day week to the strict 7-day week which was before the offical adoption of the strict 7-day week in 321 CE.
 It means the mixed weeks also existed in the age of Jesus Christ.
 In the Bible and many religions, there are special eight-day periods, such as the Octave in Christian liturgy and the Eighth day Sabbath.
 NexCalendar ensures one simple calendar version applicable to any year and benefiting all people and all religions.
-The precise and consistent days of sabbath in every year plus the reasonable long Saturday and long Sunday for extended Sabbaths present the higher respect to the religions than using the clumsy annual variated weeks.
+The precise and consistent days of sabbath in every year plus the reasonable Extra Sunday and Leap Sunday for extended Sabbaths present the higher respect to the religions than using the clumsy annual variated weeks.